PillScout

 Know what everything you take is doing.

-PillScout is in closed beta.
+Request a beta keyPillScout is in closed beta.

-Coverage signals: what's checked, what isn't
+Coverage signals: what's verified, what isn't

 Every safety engine has gaps.
 The question is whether it tells you where they are.

-Gaps aren't failures.
-They're transparency.
+PillScout marks what it checked, what it couldn't, and what didn't apply.
 A clean result with full coverage means something.
 A clean result with partial coverage means something different.
 You get to see which one you have.

 How PillScout gets better